paulbrowne-irl/ear-mailbox/README.md

 ## Safety first

 Safety first, we treat the Outlook as the 'gold' copy.

 * We never delete any data from outlook, and can always (re)create reports from this data.
-* We never send any email - any suggestions are saved as drafts, or tagged emails
+* We never send any email - any suggestions are saved as drafts, or tagged emails.
+* Everything is 'Human in the loop' - a real person needs to decide to send email

 ### Synchronisation process